 Heritage for Schools in Rural Carmarthenshire

-The Heritage for Schools in Rural Carmarthenshire project will be led by the Tywi Centre in partnership with Sbectrwm, one of Wales' most successful language, training and research consultancies and will work with schools in eligible wards across the county.
-The project will run for a year from December.
+The Heritage for Schools in Rural Carmarthenshire project will be led by the Tywi Centre in partnership with Sbectrwm.
+The project will run for a year from January 2018.

 Children will be encouraged to investigate local Welsh characters and important historical events and bring them to life with storytelling and by making short films.
 They will also learn about traditional building methods and materials and how living conditions have changed over time.